tpbnick/docs/docs/py-dictionaries.md

 for topping in pizza['toppings']:
 	print("\t" + topping)
 ```
 We begin on line 2 with a dictionary that holds information about a pizza that has been ordered.
-One key in the dictionary is `'crust'`, and the associated value is the string `'thick'`.
-The next key, `'toppings'`, has a list as its value that stores all the requested toppings.
+One key in the dictionary is `#!py 'crust'`, and the associated value is the string `#!py 'thick'`.
+The next key, `#!py 'toppings'`, has a list as its value that stores all the requested toppings.
 On line 8 we summarize the order before building the pizza.
-When you need to break up a long ling in a `print()` call, choose an appropriate point at which to break the line being printed and quotation mark.
+When you need to break up a long ling in a `#!py print()` call, choose an appropriate point at which to break the line being printed and quotation mark.
 Indent the next line, add an opening quotation mark, and continue the string.
 Python will automatically combine all of the strings it finds inside the parentheses.
-To print the toppings, we write a `for` loop on line 10.
-To access the list of toppings, we use the key `'toppings'`, and Python grabs the list of toppings from the dictionary.
+To print the toppings, we write a `#!py for` loop on line 10.
+To access the list of toppings, we use the key `#!py 'toppings'`, and Python grabs the list of toppings from the dictionary.

 The following output summarizes the pizza that we plan to build:
 ```